hibernate/hibernate-validator/performance/readme.md

 Some tips before you start:

 * **These tests are not there to measure absolute execution times!
-Instead there value lies in the ability to compare against different versions of Hibernate Validator using the same tests.
+Instead their value lies in the ability to compare against different versions of Hibernate Validator using the same tests.
 This allows to detect and address performance regressions.**
 * You need to specify a profile!